JenniferVonT/AutoCatFeeder/README.md

 ```

 ## Presenting the Data
-The data will be collected using the AdaFruit IO cloud server and stored for 30 days, it will show the food being consumed based on weight and time.
+The data will be sent every 10 minutes and collected using the AdaFruit IO cloud server and stored for 30 days, it will show the food being consumed based on weight and time.
 When entering your feed in the adaFruit account it will show all the data points and a graph showing the data, you can also decide to show a specified time frame or remove any data that is an anomaly (if the weightcell gives of an unstable value for instance, sometimes it can for example drop below 0).<br>
-I have decide to showcase this using the dashboard in AdaFruit, here you can combine feeds so you can show more than one set of data at ones (For instance if you want to show both weight and maybe nr of refills).
+I have decide to showcase this using the dashboard in AdaFruit, here you can combine feeds so you can show more than one set of data at once (For instance if you want to show both weight and maybe nr of refills just create a second feed that recieve a post whenever the bowl is being filled and add that feed to the same dashboard as the weight feed).
 <img src="./img/data_visualization.PNG" alt="Data visualization" width="1000"><br>
 ### To create a dashboard in AdaFruit IO:
 - Click the Dashboard tab.